-Spoiler alert, the chef’s surprise menu is not a mix of the other three, as I wrongly assumed.
+Spoiler alert, you might think that the chef’s surprise menu is a mix of the other three.
+It’s not.
 It’s another category entirely, which should just be called what it is: exotic meats.
-You could be eating either kangaroo or crocodile, shark, Springbok or reindeer.
-But you won’t know which until after you’ve finished your meal.
+So you could be eating either kangaroo, crocodile, shark, Springbok or reindeer, but you won’t know what you’ve had until after you’ve finished your meal.

+The dining room is pitch black.
 No mobile phones, watches or light of any kind are allowed inside.
 Lockers are provided for storing these away before you’re escorted to your seat in a congo line.
-The waiters are blind, which makes sense, handing over your cutlery, beverages, and food with ease.
-In fact, the concept was founded in order to raise awareness about disability.
+The waiters are all blind, which makes service in this environment that much easier.
+In fact, the concept was originally founded in order to raise awareness about disability.

-Somehow I hadn’t expected to eat with cutlery, especially when confronted with the challenge.
+Somehow, I hadn’t expected to eat in the dark with cutlery.
 If, after numerous attempts at stabbing the plate your fork still comes up empty, you might be tempted to eat with your hands.
 But this is no finger food.
-Wilted samphire, smoked purée, mash and poached halibut fillet really do require knife and fork.
-I was able to stab my scallop starter and nibble around it until it was the right size to pop into my mouth.
+Wilted samphire, smoked purée, mash and poached halibut fillet really do require a knife and fork.
+I was able to stab my pieces of food and nibble around until it was the right size to pop into my mouth.

-Like three conjoined bowls, which is supposed to help you navigate between the different foods.
-On my plate, I had smoked reindeer, crocodile pie, and halibut.
+The food is served in three conjoined bowls, which is supposed to help you navigate between the different sections.
+On my plate there was smoked reindeer, crocodile pie, and halibut, but of course, I didn’t know that.
 Refusing to eat with my hands, I was left with just two of my senses, smell and taste.
 But the smell of this bizarre food combination was not at all inspiring, and really a missed opportunity to piqué the senses.

 The trio of mains served together also defeats the purpose of trying to smell what you’re eating.
-Smelling fish while you’re eating steak isn’t the most appetizing.
-And rather than keep us guessing until the very end, I would have liked to know what each dish was before the next dish is brought out.
+Smelling fish while you’re eating steak isn’t the most appetizing and made it difficult to rely on my senses to figure out when I was eating.
 Apparently, I ate crocodile, but I have no idea what it tasted like because it was all a mystery.

 While our waiter was fantastic, humorous and helpful, and we laughed all night, the consensus was that we wouldn’t go back.
 There is nothing attracting diners to return unless you’re taking people for the first time.
-The food is just not competitive enough for spending £74 in London.
-After all, it’s a restaurant, not a theatre show.
+And I can think of many other places I’d rather spend £74 in London.

 Dans Le Noir: 3-Course Surprise Menu